 He earned a bachelor’s degree in psychology from The Johns Hopkins University and a master’s degree in Industrial and Organizational Psychology from the University of Connecticut.
 Michael is married with three children.

 Alberto (Beto) Casellas is Executive Vice President and Chief Executive Officer of the Health & Wellness platform of Synchrony, one of the nation’s premier consumer financial services companies.

 As the CEO of Synchrony’s Health & Wellness platform, Beto is responsible for driving growth through comprehensive healthcare payments and financing solutions with a network of health providers and health systems.
-Beto oversees the CareCredit credit card that is designed to provide financing to those seeking health and wellness care for themselves, their families and their pets.
+Beto oversees the CareCredit health and wellness credit card that is designed to provide financing to those seeking health and wellness care for themselves, their families, and their pets.
 He also oversees Pets Best, a pet health insurance provider that helps people better manage the cost of caring for their pets.

 Beto was born in Puerto Rico and is a champion for diversity and inclusion in the workplace.
 He is currently the executive sponsor for Synchrony’s Hispanic Network, one of eight Synchrony diversity networks that promote diversity and inclusion throughout the company.
 He also serves on the Board of Directors of Domus Kids, a nonprofit organization that helps thousands of disadvantaged children experience success.

 In 2023, Beto was recognized as one of the “Top 10 CEOs Transforming Healthcare in America” by The CEO Forum Group and was selected to the Fast Company Executive Board.

 Beto earned a bachelor’s degree in economics from Yale University.

 “Our culture is truly special.
 We have created an environment where inclusion & development are not just initiatives, but enablers to our greatness.”